 Master-Model snare drums were offered in a variety of finishes but the most common by far was what Stone described as "Black De Luxe Finish" with "Nickel Trimmings".
 Hardware was also available in "Nobby Gold finish", a faux gold plating, at an additional charge.
 Natural maple is the second most commonly seen finish on Master-Model snare drums with "White De Luxe Finish" being less common.

-Examples in wrapped finishes including marine pearl, silver sparkle, and red sparkle were also produced but are not common.
+Examples in wrapped finishes including white marine pearl, black diamond pearl, silver sparkle, gold sparkle, and red sparkle were also produced but are less common.
 An all-metal Master-Model built around a solid aluminum shell with polished aluminum hoops was first introduced in 1925 but was produced only in small quantities.
 The Stone Master-Models were sold in dwindling numbers into the mid to late 1930s with more than 800 drums ultimately being built.

 Do you have a Stone Master-Model?
 I would love to hear about it!
 Feel free to send Lee an email anytime at email@example.com.
 And for more on the other turn of the century Boston-based drum makers, please visit BostonDrumBuilders.com.